The Thai acquisition of a German company

-- CP group (Charoen Pokphand) acquired meat distributor Paulsen Food GmbH in 2017 for Euro 12 million.
+- CP group (Charoen Pokphand) acquired meat distributor Paulsen Food GmbH for Euro 12 million in 2017.

 Work-flow and steps of an acquisition process in Germany

 #1.
-Identification of the target: German companies are formed as a sole entrepreneur, partnership or corporation.
-The main target for a Thai acquisition are
+Identification of the target: German companies are formed as sole entrepreneurs, partnerships or corporations.
+The main targets for a Thai acquisition are

 - Aktiengesellschaft (stock corporation, similar to Thailand’s PLC)